What exactly is peer-to-peer lending? How do peer-to-peer loans and savings actually work and is peer-to-peer lending safe?

 By cutting out the banks those looking to lend are able to get slightly lower rates whilst those looking to save money by lending should get a slightly improved rate.

-Peer to peer lending sites are therefore growing in popularity for both savers and those looking to lend, but it's important to remember that they're not savings accounts.
+Peer-to-peer lending sites are therefore growing in popularity for both savers and those looking to lend, but it's important to remember that they're not savings accounts.

 Those borrowing money are credit-checked and receive a risk rating that informs at what rate they can borrow, similar to a bank.

 However, due to the way they lend to their members you need to be prepared to put away your money for a long time.

-What's more, the peer-to-peer lending sites need to make money so they can operate, so each also charges a fee.
+What's more, the peer-to-peer lending sites need to make money, so they can operate, so each also charges a fee.

 If you're looking to save money then p2p lending may well be a sensible option, but there's a few things you need to be aware of.

-First of all, how long are you prepared to have your money locked away for?
+Firstly, how long are you prepared to have your money locked away for?
 Peer-to-peer lending only really works if you're happy to have your cash unavailable for one, three or five years.

-If one of the sites were inundated with bad debts and its scheme couldn't cover you, then you could lose cash.
+If one of the sites were inundated with bad debts and its provision scheme couldn't cover you, then you could lose cash.